 The tax will be calculated, including any STSL (Study and Training Support Loans), using Method Bii and the total Tax withheld will be limited to 47%.
 This is as per the ATO.
 For more information, refer to Work out the Withholding Amount on the ATO link below:

-To bulk process Bonus and Commission payments, you can use the Calculation Worksheet.
-Refer to the article below for further information:
+To bulk process bonus and commission payments, use Calculation Worksheet.

 Go to Payroll, Transactions, Processing, Manual Calculation.